phecht/djxpde/README.md

 config is the project folder
 ```
-# Start a new project like this:
+# Start a new application like this:
 (djxpde) django-admin startapp <appname>
 # Create <appname> folder under templates folder.
 # Add <appname> to config/settings.py